Slow Cooker Monday Pie

 For many families though (myself included) its not necessarily about the saving money element, even though that is of course nice!

-Then the next day you simply grab your Monday Pie from the fridge, place it in the oven and you have dinner on the table.
+Then the next day you simply grab your Monday Pie filling from one bowl in the fridge and load into the slow cooker.

 - Pork Roast

 We had quite a bit of potatoes left, a decent amount of pork, but the rest of it was small portions.
 But when combined made a big Monday Pie.

 Just think about the roast dinner you have it home and how you could bulk it up and what you could include in your own Monday Pie.

 My mum always said to me that “my world is my oyster” well your Monday Pie is your oyster.

 Think outside the box of what you have leftover and what extra cheap sides you can add to your roast dinner to make your Monday pie super successful.